MadameElfarran/Polychromatic-Toast/README.md

 Where be thy mod list?

-> I giveth to thee: LINK PENDING (Note that the list doesn't account for which library is for which mod)
+> I giveth to thee: LINK PENDING (However, you must distinguish which mods require what libraries yourself...)

 Such an odd name choice, why did ya pick it o' estranged modpack developer?